 A brooder is a safe environment where a group of baby chicks can stay warm and comfortable until they’re ready to join other chickens in the run.
 All told, a chick will spend about 8-10 weeks in a brooder.
 It is a relatively short, but incredibly important part of their lives.

-Anything can serve as a brooder, from a plastic bin to a pre-fabricated brooder sold on Amazon.
+Anything can serve as a brooder box, from a plastic bin to a small stock tank to a pre-fabricated brooder sold on Amazon (and several things in between).
 I personally just use a plastic tote bin because they’re cheap and easy to clean.

 Why Have a Brooder?

 In the wild, chicks have a very unique personal defense system that they do not have in the adoptive world of your family.
 That defense system is called a mother hen.
 The mother hen digs or builds a nest for her chicks and sits on them there, defending and protecting them from all dangers.
 Dangers range from predators to chilly weather.

 When a person decides to take on chicks and raise them, that person volunteers for the role of mother.
 It’s obviously not a good idea for you to sit on a clutch of chicks for several weeks – we don’t have quite the warm, protective tail feathers that mother hens have (in addition to being far too heavy).

 As a result, we need a safe place to keep our developing chicks.
 That is where the chicken brooder comes into play.

 It goes without saying that those cute little chicks will grow.
 Because of this, you’ll want to consider two recommended sizes for a good brooder.

 The smaller brooder should be about 12 inches tall and should be large enough so that each chick has about 6 inches of space when they’re day olds through 4 weeks old.
 This smaller brooder will become obsolete, however, at or around week 4 of their lives.